LukasHechenberger/atom-json-editor/README.md

 Any scheme should have the file extension `.schema.json`.
 Any `.json` file containing it's filename is validated against it.

-As an example `package.json` is validated against `package.scheme.json`.
+As an example `package.json` is validated against `package.schema.json`.
 As would `any-prefix.package.json`.

+### Using Schemes in your Working Directory
+> Available since 0.4.0, with thanks to [DimShadoWWW](https://github.com/DimShadoWWW)

+First of all, atom-json-editor will check if there is a valid `.schema.json`-File inside your current working directory.
+This means that a File inside `~/anywhere/file.json` will be validated against `~/anywhere/file.schema.json` if available.

+If no valid schema is found inside your working directory, atom-json-editor will continue searching in your *Schemes Directory*.

 ### Using your own Schemes Directory